 And if you’re wondering, YES, we do put our children to work on all our crazy DIY projects.
-And YES, pajamas are the standard business attire here at the Nest.
+And YES, pajamas are the standard business attire around here.

-We painted two base coats of the Behr ultra white porch & patio paint on the stairs (risers and treads) using a combination of a roller and brush…not really any different in terms of supplies/technique than any other paint job you’d take on.
+We painted two base coats of the Behr ultra white porch & patio paint on the stairs (risers and treads) using a combination of a roller and brush.

-This is the ONLY somewhat challenging part of this project.
-It’s important that you take time on your taping so that the results are great.
+This is the ONLY somewhat challenging part of this staircase remodel project.
+Take your time as you tape so that the results are great.

-First, decide on the thickness of the gray “stripe”.
-We settled on 1.5″…not a coincidence that this was the width of the painter’s tape.
-Choosing that width made taping the steps much easier.
-Then decide on how wide you want your gray runner to be.
-In the image above, the blue painter’s tape placed where our gray stripe will actually be painted.
-TAPE THIS FIRST.
-Once I figured out where the stripes were going to go, I measured from the edge of the stair to the blue tape and cut a spacer out of wood and used that to help align the blue tape as I went down the stairs.
+Once I figured out where the stripes were going to go, I measured from the edge of the stair to the blue tape.
+Then I cut a spacer out of wood and used that to help align the blue tape as I went down the stairs.

-**Note: we are using the regular blue painter’s tape for this portion because it’s cheaper, and that is simply a placeholder for now.
+**Note: we are using the regular blue painter’s tape for this portion because it’s cheaper and only being used as a placeholder.
 We personally prefer the Frog Tape to actually “do the job” here.
 The blue painter’s tape will be removed before you start to paint.**

 Now repeat this process on the opposite side of the steps.
 Below is how the stairs should look prior to painting the gray runner.